hiperiondev/RadioCAT_GUI/README.md

 The left-hand panel is fixed-width and hosts all transceiver controls, top to bottom:

 **S-meter row** — arc-style analog S-meter canvas with animated needle, peak-hold indicator, squelch open/closed LED, and a PTT circular button pinned to the right.
+When PTT is active the arc gauge automatically switches to an **SWR meter** (scale 1.0–5.0) with colour-coded zones (green for low SWR, stepping through amber to red at high SWR); the dBm / S-unit text area is replaced with a numeric SWR readout.
+The S-meter resumes when PTT is released.

 **Frequency displays** — three `FreqDisp` widgets (LO A, LO B, Tune).
 Each shows 9 amber digits with thousands separators.
 A row of LO A/B selector buttons sits between the displays; SPLIT state shows TX/RX labels beside the active LOs.
 An **M** button beside each row opens the frequency memory dialog for that row.

+**SWAP / LOCK / BW row** — immediately below the LO selector buttons:
+- **SWAP** — exchanges the LO A and LO B frequencies in one click.
+- **LOCK** — toggles a frequency lock on the active LO.
+When locked the frequency display and **M** button for that LO are disabled to prevent accidental QSY.
+With SPLIT active, LOCK applies to both LO A and LO B simultaneously.
+- **◄ / ►** — shift the active LO down or up by the currently selected bandwidth.
+- **Bandwidth combobox** — dropdown populated from `bandwidth_map[current_mode]`; selecting a value sends `set_selected_bw` to the server.

 **Band buttons** — 11 ITU Region 2 bands (160 m – 6 m).
 Clicking QSYs LO to the band center.
 Buttons outside the device's `allowed_bands` (or the selected antenna's restriction) are grayed out automatically.

 **Volume / AGC Threshold / RF Gain / Squelch** — four horizontal sliders with labels.

-**Device / Bandwidth / Sample Rate / Soundcard** — buttons that open dialogs or send `ui_button` commands.
+**Device / Sample Rate / Soundcard** — buttons that open modal selection dialogs.

+**Power** — TX power level button; shown only when the server reports `power_levels` for the current device.
+Opens a level-selection dialog; the chosen level is sent as `set_power`.

 **Mode buttons** — standard modulation modes (LSB, USB, AM, FM, CW, …) plus up to 10 server-defined user modulation modes.